arunpraba/reactjs.org/src/content/reference/react/index.md

 ## State Hooks {/*state-hooks*/}

-*State* lets a component ["remember" information like user input.](/learn/state-a-components-memory) For example, a form component can use state to store the input value, while an image gallery component can use state to store the selected image index.
+*State* enables a component ["remember" information like user input.](/learn/state-a-components-memory) For example, a form component can use state to store the input value, while an image gallery component can use state to store the selected image index.

 To add state to a component, use one of these Hooks: